alpenlabs/Technical-Whitepaper/README.md

 **Special Coordinator Smart Contract**

-The L2 Rollup System contains a privileged, global smart contract account deployed by the rollup coordinator that defines transactions like create_account, transfer and withdraw.
+The L2 Rollup System contains a privileged, global smart contract account deployed by the rollup coordinator that defines transactions like `create_account`, `transfer` and `withdraw`.
 This smart contract is capable of calling the system functions that update the global L2 State Tree, while all other smart contracts can only change their own state.
-When a user wants to transfer bitcoin to another contract account or withdraw bitcoins from L2, they interact with this smart contract.
+When a user wants to transfer bitcoins to another contract account or withdraw bitcoins from L2, they interact with this smart contract.
 This is a design chosen to abstract the transaction execution functions from system layer to contract layer, aligning with the idea of account abstraction.
 The interface of this special contract is as follows:

 ```
 # Transfer bitcoin to another contract.
 If the receiving contract is not